 Have you ever visited Crescent Head with Kids, read all about it here.

 I’ll just end with one of my highlights from this trip.
 We popped over to Wategos Beach at Byron, getting there early enough to find a car parking space (unlike our first attempt.)
 The weather wasn’t brilliant and we didn’t swim, but we had coffees and walked on the beach; so beautiful.

 This post contains some affiliate links.
-If you purchase an item using these links I may receive a small commission, at no cost to you.
+If you make a booking using these links, Hello Sydney Kids receives a small commission, at no cost to you.
 This helps support this blog.
 Disclosure policy is here.